matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     scaled to zero.
 - Cloud Functions, you supply chunks of code for business logic, and your code get spun up on demand in response to events.
 - Variety of ways to load balance inbound traffic:
-    - Global HTTP(S) LB to put your Web app behind a single anycast IP to the entire internet.
+    - Global HTTP(S) LB to put your Web app behind a single any cast IP to the entire internet.
     - It load balances traffic among all your backend instances in regions around the world.
     - It's integrated with GCP's Content Delivery Network.
     - Global TCP or SSL Proxy for traffic on many ports.